IvanRatushnyy/AML_RNAseq_PHATE/README.md

 ### Description
 The [website](https://aml-rnaseq-phate.onrender.com/) allows PHATE, PCA, tSNE, UMAP visualization and exploration of bulk [RNA-seq data](https://www.nature.com/articles/s41467-022-34965-4) from pAML patient samples.

 The RNA-seq data was initially processed.
 Genes with low expression (i.e., max gene expression value < 5.0) and low variability (i.e., standard deviation < 0.3) across samples were filtered out and not used in the analysis.
-The filtered RNA-seq data was converted into PHATE coordinates using the [Python PHATE package](https://phate.readthedocs.io/en/stable/).
+The filtered RNA-seq data was converted into PHATE coordinates using the [Python PHATE package](https://phate.readthedocs.io/en/stable/), PCA coordinates using [sklearn.decomposition](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html), tSNE coordinates using [sklearn.manifold](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html), and UMAP coordinates using [umap-learn](https://umap-learn.readthedocs.io/en/latest/).
 [Plotly](https://plotly.com/) was used to visualize graphs based on these coordinates and the [Dash](https://dash.plotly.com/) framework was utilized to build the layout of the application.
 Lastly, the whole application was hosted on [Render](https://render.com/).

 ### Current functionality
 #### Working with the modebar